eepgwde/appium-boilerplate/README.md

     const butn1 = $('id=canvasm.myo2:id/my_tariff_tile_details_btn')
     butn1.click()

-Watch the App and you should see the "Details" button activity.
+Watch the example App and you mgith see some activity from the "Details" button activity.
 Use browser.back() if necessary.
 Click the displayed buttons to see which one does the same.
 It should be the "Details" button top-right.